-- Insurance: Your medical malpractice attorney will need all of your insurance information in order to determine the damages to seek and whether you may have been denied payment you should have received or incorrectly billed.
+- Insurance: Your medical malpractice attorney will need all of your insurance information in order to determine the damages to seek, whether you may have been denied payment you should have received or if you were incorrectly billed.

 - Invoices: You may be able to be compensated for your out-of-pocket expenses and other costs.
 It’s important to provide your medical malpractice lawyer with all bills related to your case.

 - Prescription records: Your attorney will want to review your prescription medical records to determine whether medication errors are a factor in your claim.

 - Pay stubs or wage records: You may be eligible to receive compensation for lost wages.

 - Documents from the defendant: Provide your lawyer with any letters, emails, forms or other written communications you have received from the medical professional or entity you believe is responsible for the malpractice.

 An article in the National Institutes of Health’s U.S. National Library of Medicine defines medical malpractice as “any act or omission by a physician during treatment of a patient that deviates from accepted norms of practice in the medical community and causes an injury to the patient.”